KaushalNaik02/Machine-Learning-Projects/house prediction/README.md

-# This is the house buying predictor project
+# Logistic-Regression Model

+## This Is The House Buying Predictor Project

 ### In this project we can predict that weather the person is financialy able to buy the new house or not.